Online Services Mauritius Does Not Have And Why

 I know a few of you will say that Mauritius has a few online shopping sites now.
 For example, the multishop is considered Mauritian.
 But you have to agree, there are not so many Mauritian online shopping sites online yet, I wish I’d be able to use a nike promo code just like other people do in different locations.

 Sadly, even the big names in shopping don’t have websites.
 For example, none of our well-known bookstores have websites where you can check their catalogue!
 Come’on people, it’s 2011.
 Even if you don’t have online-shopping facilities, an online catalogue is a must!
 But nope, not even that.
+California dba filing allows your business to operate under a different name without forming a new entity.

 Don’t bother trying to buy furniture online.
 Clothes?
 Hardly any local sites.
 I’d even say, no local sites as far as I know.
 Electronics?
 Same.
 Most other things?
 Nope.